 The Renewal Corporation developed this Recreation Facilities Plan through a series of stakeholder and regulatory agency meetings since 2017.
-The Renewal Corporation filed the initial draft plan with the Commission in February 2021, and this plan replaces that previous version.
-The Recreation Facility Plan reflects the 100% design and Proposed Action.
-Any previous recreation plan filings (2018) were reflective of a conceptual Proposed Action, and should be considered no longer representative for the Commission's review.
-The Renewal Corporation has developed this plan to address measures that will be required with respect to existing facilities as conditions of the License Surrender Order, while also describing potential recreation enhancements that may be undertaken at the request of the States of California and Oregon.
+The Renewal Corporation filed the initial draft plan with the Commission in February 2021 and a revised plan in December 2021.
+This plan replaces the latter version.
+The Recreation Facilities Plan reflects the 100% design and Proposed Action.
+Any previous recreation plan filings (2018) were reflective of a conceptual Proposed Action and should no longer be considered representative for the Commission's review.
+The Renewal Corporation has developed this plan to address measures that will be required with respect to existing facilities as conditions of the License Surrender Order, while also describing new recreation enhancement sites that will be undertaken by the Renewal Corporation and the States of California and Oregon.